Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 In case of potential presence of GHB or ketamine, a blue color reaction may appear on the tablet within about 1 to 3 minutes.

-The Test Ton Verre® bracelets and cards distributed by AMA Prévention are developed and manufactured in France by the Toda Pharma laboratory, a French laboratory recognized in rapid diagnostics.
-They benefit from controlled manufacturing, traceability, and a quality positioning adapted to prevention actions.
+Test Ton Verre® bracelets and cards distributed by AMA Prévention are developed and manufactured in France by the Toda Pharma laboratory, a recognized French laboratory in rapid diagnostics.
+They benefit from controlled manufacturing, traceability, and a quality positioning suited to prevention actions.

 Highlighted guarantees